1956 Poznań protests: Aftermath

 About 250 people were arrested in the first few days, including 196 workers; several hundred others were arrested in the following weeks.
-Stanisław Hejmowski, the lawyer who defended them, faced repressions by the government for his statement that the government's actions had led to the death of innocent civilians.
+Stanisław Hejmowski, Michał Grzegorzewicz and Gerard Kujanek (among others), the lawyers who defended them, faced repressions by the government for their statements that the government's actions had led to the death of innocent civilians.
 The government failed in its attempts to coerce the detainees into stating that they were provoked by foreign (Western) secret services; nonetheless, this became the official line of the government for years to come.